Master of Nursing / Master of Business Administration (MN/MBA)

 - Advanced Health Policy/System Organization – Systems/organization leadership

-The application process includes a Statement of Intent.
+The application process includes a Career & Learning Objectives statement.
 Your statement will offer the admissions committee evidence of your knowledge, commitment, and the experience that you hold as you pursue advanced preparation in Nursing.

 - Describe your professional experience as a nurse and how this preparation has prepared you for future education in your chosen stream of study.
 What has led you to apply for this particular graduate program?